Doing Business in Croatia

 - Croatia belongs to the European Economic Area of the Western Christian Civilisation

-- The Republic of Croatia belongs to the group of nations with small and open economies, which are mostly connected to other
+- The Republic of Croatia belongs to the group of nations with small and open economies, which are mostly connected to other international markets.

 - Gross domestic product per capita of the Republic of Croatia: 15,632 USD (Source: Central Office of Statistics).